radiantearth/stac-spec/extensions/stac-eo-spec.md

 The [extensions page](../extensions/) gives an overview about related extensions.

-### Using collections
+### Collections and common fields
- A lot of EO data will have common metadata across many `Items`.
-It is not necessary, but recommended to use the [Collections extension](stac-collection-spec.md).
-While the exact metadata that would appear in a `Collection` record will vary depending on the dataset, the most common collection-level metadata fields are indicated with an \* in the tables below.
+A lot of EO data will have common metadata across many Items.
+It is not necessary, but recommended to use the [Commons extension](../commons) in combination with [STAC Collections](../collection-spec/).
+The exact metadata that would	appear in a STAC Collection record will vary depending on the dataset.